TaylorBisset/SurvivalSpeak_HonorsCapstone/README.md

 # SurvivalSpeak_HonorsCapstone

+## Project Description

 SurvivalSpeak is a cross-platform language learning app developed as an Honors Capstone Project for ANTH291 at Everett Community College.
-Explore essential survival phrases, cultural insights, and interactive quizzes in multiple languages to enhance your communication skills and cultural understanding.
+Explore essential survival phrases, cultural insights, and interactive quizzes to enhance communication skills and cultural understanding.

-## Project Description

-Our project focuses on creating a cutting-edge cross-platform language learning app using Flutter.
-It aims to offer users essential survival phrases in various languages while exploring cultural nuances.
-Approaching this from an anthropological perspective ensures practical language learning alongside deeper cultural understanding for effective communication and appreciation.

 ## Features